myles/mylesbraithwaite.com/source/_posts/article/2011-06-07-who-apple-copied.markdown

 category: article
 date: 2011-06-07T10:32:00
 title: "Who Apple Copied"
-tags: [mac-os-x, apple, microsoft, rim, dropbox, google, remember-the-milk, readablity, instapaper, icloud, mac-os-x-lion, tech]
+tags: [macos, apple, microsoft, rim, dropbox, google, remember-the-milk, readablity, instapaper, icloud, macos-lion, tech]
 ---

 People on Twitter keep posting that Apple essential copied everything from Android in their new iOS 5.
 While they went further than that: